 Students must plan a series of six progressive Lesson Plans for a group matwork class and deliver part of one of these under assessment in order to receive their final certification.
 You will be teaching a group of fellow students.

-All students must pass two written exams (multiple choice).
-One exam relates to anatomy and physiology, the other to Principles of Fitness.
-Questions are based on course materials provided and these exams can be taken online and booked whenever the student feels ready.
+All students must pass a multiple choice exam on anatomy and physiology.
+Questions are based on course materials provided and the exam can be taken online and booked whenever the student feels ready.

-Students will additionally be required to submit two short essays answering questions designed to demonstrate an understanding of key Body Control Pilates principles .
+Students are asked to submit two short essays answering questions designed to demonstrate an understanding of key Body Control Pilates principles.
 These can be submitted at any time.

 If, after starting a course, our teaching staff feel that a student is making unsatisfactory progress or is struggling to take on board the fundamentals of the method, we reserve the right to ask them, after due consultation, to discontinue their participation in the course.
 We hold this policy to be in the best interests of both parties.
 This is covered in our Terms and Conditions.